LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

   project how the project is broken down into discrete components that interact with each other;
-- [section 6](#6-conventions) contains the architectural patterns used in the project and the coding conventions you should follow when submitting PRs, because readability and consistency matter and there are some rules (with exceptions) that should ideally be followed everywhere.
+- [section 6](#6-conventions) contains the architectural patterns used in the project and the coding conventions you should follow when submitting PRs, because readability and consistency matter and there are some rules (with exceptions) that should ideally be followed everywhere;
+- [Section 7](#7-release-checklists) contains the checklists for the tasks to perform at each release cycle (both beta and stable).

 ## 1 Project overview